 McDermott was awarded two engineering, procurement, construction and installation (EPCI) contracts for the Marjan field expansion project in July 2019.

-WorleyParsons received the front-end engineering and design (FEED) services contract for the project in July 2017.
+WorleyParsons, a provider of professional project and asset services, received the front-end engineering and design (FEED) services contract for the project in July 2017.

 John Wood Group was awarded a five-year contract for providing engineering and project management services in February 2018.